mariapiatedesco/Huawei_STFT_Italy/README.md

 - Dataset: The dataset was downloaded from PhysioNet database: https://physionet.org/content/challenge-2015/1.0.0/.
 It was then processed and simplified for this demo in the Jupyter Notebook.
 The final dataset contained 572 instances.

 - Model: The first model contained a convolutional neural network with a final dense layer.
 It was developed on Kaggle (for better GPU performance) using Tensorflow Keras.
 The hyperparameters of the model were optimized using the Optuna framework.
 This model yielded a performance of 75%.
-We then improved the model using LDA and a MLP on Scikit-learn obtaining an accuracy of 83%.
+We then improved the model using frequency analysis, LDA and a MLP on Scikit-learn obtaining an accuracy of 83%.

 ### Indoor Tracking Localization Algorithm